3 Geo-enrichment Insights Supporting Data Science – Location Determination

 - Address standardization breaks the information into a recognized format

 - Address normalization creates consistency with the parts of the address

 - A geocode is latitude and longitude associated with the address

-All five terms must be quantified to accurately geo-enrich business data, provide geospatial context, and inform downstream analytics.
+All five terms must be quantified to accurately geo-enrich business data, provide geospatial context, and inform downstream analytics with insights data science.

 Reverse geocoding is the second leaf.
 A reverse geocode is used when customer locations (latitude and longitude) are processed to find corresponding address information.
 Reverse geocoding is very useful for geospatial processes that need to use cell phone locations or IOT.
 To make best use of reverse geocodes that precision of the location and the quality of the assigned address must be understood.

 This leads to the third leaf.
 Metadata is third leaf on the clover and tells an organization the quality of their forward and reverse geocodes.
 Good metadata design captures the impact of the 5 terms from forward geocoding and reverse geocoding’s location quality and assigned address information.
 Mission critical LI cannot be done without metadata.
 In an automated geo-enrichment process metadata is the only way to know how if a location can be used.

 Trying to automate hundreds of millions of customer locations without accurate, easy to integrate metadata is like making gold from lead.
 Without address validation or verification, the quality and location of the addresses used become guesses.
 For example: